Lamank/Notes-App/README.md

 source env/bin/activate
 ```
 ### Install the Requirements
-Install the necessary requirements by running the following command:
+Install the necessary requirements by running the following command :
 `pip install -r requirements.txt`

 ### Set Up the Environment Variables
-1. Create an environment file
+1. Create an environment file :
 `mkdir .env`

-2. Add the following variables to the environment file:
+2. Add the following variables to the environment file :
 ```
 POSTGRES_USER=YOUR_USER
 POSTGRES_PASSWORD=YOUR_PASSWORD